quantumx-apps/filebrowserDocs/content/en/docs/user-guides/Other/standalone.md

 ## Non Root user

 By default, FileBrowser uses root.
-You can use `filebrowser`, a built in user (with UID=1000 and GID=1000) but specifying in the compose file's `user` in the respective service.
-If you need a different ID, then Create a `.env` file and fill the contents with,
+You can use `filebrowser`, a built-in user (with UID=1000 and GID=1000), but specifying in the compose file's `user` in the respective service.
+If you need a different ID, then create a `.env` file and fill the contents with,

 ```
 UID=1001